Kaisaan/lostkefin/README.md

-# Ys V: Lost Kefin - Kingdom of Sand (PS2) English Translation
+# Ys V: Lost Kefin - Kingdom of Sand (PS2) English Translation [SLPM-66360]
 All the files and documentation for the translation of *Ys V: Lost Kefin, Kingdom of Sand* for the Playstation 2

 # How to Help
-If you want to help with the translation please join the project's [Discord Server](https://discord.gg/TNWGBGpZGN) or otherwise [contact me](https://kaisaan.github.io/pages/contact).
+If you want to help with the translation please join the project's [Discord Server](https://discord.gg/TNWGBGpZGN) or otherwise [contact me](https://kaisaan.github.io/pages/contact)

 # Current Progress
-Script extraction and insertion is now done with [acbde](https://www.romhacking.net/utilities/1392/) with miscellanous text being patched in with [armips](https://github.com/Kingcom/armips).
+Script extraction and insertion is now done automatically by pulling translated text from Google Sheets with miscellanous/system text being patched in with [armips](https://github.com/Kingcom/armips)
-Now the goal is to get a proof of concept patch working.

 # Building
 - [Python](https://www.python.org/) and [uv](https://docs.astral.sh/uv/) must be installed